-The following level of assurance are offered to subscribers in the form of end entity certificates issued by the IDCA.
-The Level of Assurance is in line with levels described in the Saudi National PKI Policy.
+The following levels of assurance are offered to subscribers in the form of end entity certificates issued by the IDCA.
+The Levels of Assurance is in line with levels described in the Saudi National PKI Policy.

-Assurance Level Description of Assurance Level Low Assurance Certificates These certificates provide a low level of assurance to publicly available products and services.
-These certificates provide little confidence in the accuracy or legitimacy of the claimed identity.
-It requires a no or low level of binding between the claimed identity of the entity named in the certificate and the subscriber.
-It is intended for subscribers handling information of little or no value.
-Medium Assurance Certificates The certificates issued at this level provide medium confidence in the accuracy or legitimacy of the claimed identity.
+Assurance Level Description of Assurance Level Medium Assurance Certificates The certificates issued at this level provide medium confidence in the accuracy or legitimacy of the claimed identity.
 Identity assertions at this level are appropriate for transactions with serious or substantial consequences to Relying Parties.
 Identity at this level is verified with authoritative sources.
 High Assurance Certificates The certificates issued at this level provide high confidence in the accuracy or legitimacy of the claimed identity.
 It is intended of subscribers handling information of high value and that can have catastrophic consequences to Relying Parties.
 Identities at this level is verified with authoritative sources on the basis of a face to face or equivalent method.